-German prosecutors ask court to extradite ex-Catalan leader
+German prosecutors seek to extradite ex-Catalan leader

 - Donald Trump Jr.’s wife reportedly found ‘sexy texts’ from Aubrey O’Day while he was in the shower

+“The accusation of rebellion contains at its core the allegation of carrying out an unconstitutional referendum despite expectations of violent disturbances,” the prosecutors said.
+They noted that during a meeting with police on Sept.
+28, Puigdemont was warned that violence might escalate on the day of the Oct.
+1 referendum, but his government went through with it anyway.

+In an interview from jail, published Monday, Puigdemont insisted the campaign for the Spanish region’s independence was nonviolent.

-His lawyers have urged the German government to intervene in the case, citing the “political dimension.”
+The Schleswig court is likely to take several days to decide on the prosecutors’ request.
+Puigdemont’s lawyers have urged the German government to intervene in the case, citing the “political dimension.”